MikeBishop/dns-alt-svc/draft-ietf-dnsop-svcb-httpssvc.md

 ## SvcRecordType

-The SvcRecordType is implicit based on the presence of SvcFieldValue, and defines the form of the SVCB RR.
+The SvcRecordType is indicated by the SvcFieldPriority, and defines the form of the SVCB RR.
-When SvcFieldValue is empty, the SVCB SvcRecordType is defined to be in AliasForm.
+When SvcFieldPriority is 0, the SVCB SvcRecordType is defined to be in AliasForm.
 Otherwise, the SVCB SvcRecordType is defined to be in ServiceForm.